swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 One of my regrets in [my recent SE Daily interview](https://www.swyx.io/speaking/sedaily-nocode) was my rather poor, panicked description of "Why Webpack" and "Why Gatsby".
 Jeff, the host, doesn't do much frontend coverage, whereas I have lived and breathed this stuff for the past 2+ years.

 It felt rather like that phenomenon of how "Fish have no word for Water" - Water just _is_.
 Having to justify the existence of Water from first principles called on explanation muscles I rarely use.
-And then when I checked Webpack's [Why Webpack](https://webpack.js.org/concepts/why-webpack/) docs, I felt it focused only on modules and didn't spend enough time on the other important jobs that build tools provide for us.
+And then when I checked Webpack's [Why Webpack](https://webpack.js.org/concepts/why-webpack/) docs, I felt it focused mostly on modules and didn't spend enough time on the other important jobs that build tools provide for us.

 I'd like another shot at explaining this.